nismod/irv-frontend/README.md

 # Frontend for `infra-risk-vis`

-React app served through NGINX.
+React app, frontend for https://global.infrastructureresilience.org/.

-## Setting up Husky
+## Set up Husky

 When running `npm install` in development, the `prepare` script should be run automatically.
 This will set up the Husky git hooks.
 The `pre-commit` hook is used to run linting and formatting on staged files using `lint-staged`.

-## Installing dependencies for development
+## Install dependencies for development

 This package's dependencies include packages in the `@nismod` scope, which are published through the GitHub npm package repository.